12 Secret Grocery Shopping Tips You Need to Know

 Don’t Go Shopping Without Looking at the Sale Ads

 If you don’t have time to clip coupons, glancing at sale ads is a smart, quick way to save money—even firehouse chefs do it.
 Compare prices at local stores and look for potential discounts on items you know you’ll be buying.

 Editor’s Tip: Many grocery stores offer price matching with competitors, which can save you dollars without forcing you to take multiple trips to different stores.
 (Don’t forget to bring along the ad if you’re planning to ask for a price match.)

 Know When to Use the Self-Checkout

-When you’ve only got a few items (or can’t stand the idea of making small talk), the self-check option is super appealing.
-However, know when to skip this option.
+When you only have a few items (or aren’t in the mood for making small talk), the self-check option is super appealing.
+However, it’s not always the best option.
 Skip the self-checkout lane if you’ve got a whole cart full—it’ll take you twice as long to scan and bag all your items.
 Opt out if you have anything that requires ID, like alcohol or even certain OTC medications.
 Skip it if you have coupons, too.
 Many stores require employees to digitally sign off on them.
 Check out our full list of self-check dos and don’ts.